-The following is a guide to the style of presentation recommended for assessments in HPSC modules.
-Students are strongly encouraged to follow this guide as a step towards using professional systems of style in the future.
-Of the infinite variety of forms available to writers, the form described here is meant to be highly efficient for achieving excellent results in short periods of time and under tight word count constraints.
+This is a guide to the style of presentation recommended for assessments in the HPSC modules for which I am module tutor.
+Students are strongly encouraged to follow this guide as a step towards using professional systems of style.
+Of the infinite variety of approaches available to writers, the approach described here is meant to be highly efficient for achieving excellent results in short periods of time and under tight constraints for word count.

-You submit your essay as one Acrobat pdf or Microsoft Word file, or a compatible software.
+You submit your essay as one Microsoft Word file, or one file from compatible software.
 This must be submitted in British English.
 Your completed essay is uploaded through the module’s Moodle site in the section titled “Submit Assignments Here”.